|Position:||Associate Head Coach/Recruiting Coordinator|

 Jessica Millsap was promoted to Associate Head Coach in August of 2013 after serving as an assistant coach with the UCSD softball program since the fall of 2009.
 Since the 2010 season, Millsap has also served as the pitching coach and pitch caller.

 Millsap is also the recruiting coordinator for the Tritons.
-During her tenure, players have been named All-CCAA 60 times, including four Freshman of the Year honorees and two Players of the Year.
+During her tenure, players have been named All-CCAA 50 times, including three Freshman of the Year honorees, one Player of the Year, and two Pitcher of the Year accolades.

 The Tritons won a school-record 45 games in 2011 and 2012 and made back-to-back appearances in the NCAA Division II national title game, winning their first championship in 2011 and finishing as the runner-up in 2012.

 Millsap was part of the 2011 National Fastpitch Coaches Association (NFCA) Division II National Coaching Staff of the Year as well as the 2012 NFCA West Region Coaching Staff of the Year.